How do we apply for a grant?

 May we contact Foundation Directors about our proposed project?

 Communication with members of our Board of Directors is discouraged.

 How do we check on the status of our request?

-Contact Priscilla Savage, Grants Administrator, at (213) 688-6311 to determine the status of your request.
+Contact Priscilla Savage, grants administrator, at email@example.com or (213) 688-6311 to determine the status of your request.
 However, please allow one month after submission before calling to inquire about a letter of inquiry, and six weeks after submission before inquiring about an application.

 What are reporting requirements for grants?

 For Unrestricted Operating Support (UOS) grantees awarded after June 1, 2015 with award amounts over $25,000, we ask that executive directors complete a Grantee Survey at the end of the grant term and engage in a close-out phone conversation with their Foundation program officer in lieu of a final report.
 There are no interim reports required.
 For UOS grantees with grants of $50,000 and under, reporting consists of one brief final report.